 - Receive no excessive absence reports.

 - Meet with an adviser in the Office of Student Educational Services.

 - Activate and monitor his/her Marquette email account.

-- Set up an appointment to meet with the Assistant Dean for Academic Affairs the week following the posting of mid-term grades.
+- Set up an appointment to meet with the Director of Academic Advising the week following the posting of mid-term grades.
 Failure to do this may result in a delay in registering for the following semester.